Artscout0/Notes/docs/test.md

 Follows the documentation on [their website](https://mermaid.js.org/intro/)

-## KaTeX
+## MathJax
-Katex is another markup language, which is a light and non-compiled version of another language called LaTeX.
-While LaTeX is a powerful tool to write documents and pages, this isn't the goal here, where we use KaTeX essentially just to write math stuff, such as the following:
+MathJax is another markup language, which is a light and non-compiled version of another language called LaTeX.
+While LaTeX is a powerful tool to write documents and pages, this isn't the goal here, where we use MathJax essentially just to write math stuff, such as the following:

 $$
 \cos x=\sum_{k=0}^{\infty}\frac{(-1)^k}{(2k)!}x^{2k}